dbandin/tools/README.md

 ## Notes
 Exiting the interactive mode won't terminate the running container in your host, you'll be able to list the stopped containers with **docker ps -a**.
 Then you can start them again, attach or just delete them with **rm**.

+# tmux-sessions

+There are some scripts here to help me manage tmux sessions.